The Implication and Consequences of Believing in the Irish Blessings

 The Role of Religion and Irish Blessings during the Famine

-Catholics made the majority of Ireland’s population.
-They were the one who suffered the most because of political causes.
+Catholics made up the majority of Ireland’s population.
+They were the ones who suffered the most because of political causes.
 Unfortunately, some people lost their faith in religions along the way.
 They believed that if God existed, he would not have let that happen to them.
 While the latter was anticipated to take place, some people went through another leap of faith.
 During those times, religion was the light at the end of a dark tunnel.
 People sought support through the Irish blessings they believed in.
 Some people even turned to nuns and priests despite the rough patch they went through.

 Check out these other articles: Irish Blessings for Luck | Irish Farewell Blessings